More

 Key to Excel—Practice More

-Understanding fractions and their operations becomes a lot easier once children gain expertise in visualizing the problem and knowing what needs to be calculated.
+Understanding fractions and their operations becomes much easier once children gain expertise in visualizing the problem and knowing what needs to be calculated.
 But to gain such confidence, they need to practice a lot of math problems.
-It’s necessary that they model the problem and then solve them.
+It’s necessary that they model the problem and then solve it.

 You can refer to these worksheets on SplashLearn, which are easily downloadable and printable, to help solidify your kid’s understanding of multiplying fractions.